Romancing the Stone: Plot

-A crazed Zolo charges at Joan; she dodges his wild knife slashes and he falls into a crocodile pit.
+A crazed Zolo charges at Joan; she dodges his wild knife slashes, and he falls into a crocodile pit.
 As the authorities arrive, Ira and his men escape, but Ralph is left behind.
 After a kiss, Jack dives into the water after the crocodile with the emerald, leaving Joan behind with her sister.

-Later, Joan is back in New York City, and has written a new novel based on her adventure.
-Gloria—Joan's publisher—is moved to tears by the story and tells Joan she has another best-seller on her hands.
+Some time later, Joan is back in New York City and has written a new novel based on her adventure.
+Gloria is moved to tears by the story and tells Joan she has another best-seller on her hands.
 Returning home, she finds Jack waiting for her in a sailboat named the Angelina, after the heroine of Joan's novels, and wearing boots made from the crocodile's skin.
 He jokes that the crocodile got "a fatal case of indigestion" from the emerald, which he sold, using the money to buy the boat of his dreams.
 They go off together, planning to sail around the world.